How To

 Sort types: Open, closed, hybrid, plus tree testing.

-Standout feature: Cross-phase data flow.
-Card sort findings feed into your research brief, connect to competitive analysis, and roll up into a shareable stakeholder report — all in one platform.
-You can also recruit participants directly through Prolific integration.
+Standout feature: Built-in participant recruitment via Prolific — ~$3.50/response and a $40 free credit on every account.
+You don't need to source participants separately.
+Also cross-phase data flow: card sort findings feed into your research brief, link to competitive analysis, and roll up into a shareable stakeholder report — all in one platform.

-Biggest drawback: CardSort is a newer platform with a smaller user base than established players like Optimal Workshop.
+Biggest drawback: ValidateThat is a newer platform with a smaller user base than established players like Optimal Workshop.
 If you need an extensive track record or a large existing community, that matters.
-The analysis features are strong but still growing.

 Best for: Researchers who want a free, full-featured card sorting tool that connects to the rest of their research workflow without paying $100+/month.